Mathew Ryan: Senior

 Later, he was included in the final 26-man squad for Australia at the 2022 FIFA World Cup.
 He captained Australia in each of their four matches at the tournament and kept two clean sheets, a record for Australia at the World Cup.
 A mistake by Ryan allowed Julián Alvarez to kick Argentina's second goal in the round of 16, and Australia were unable to overcome the margin.

 At the 2023 AFC Asian Cup in Qatar, Ryan conceded only one goal in Australia's three group stage games, coming against Odiljon Hamrobekov of Uzbekistan.
 A 4–0 win against Indonesia in the round of 16 meant Ryan's net was again left unpenetrated, but two late goals in the quarter-final to Premier League forwards Hwang Hee-chan and Son Heung-min knocked Australia out of the tournament.

 Following the AFC Asian Cup, the Socceroos conceded valuable points to Bahrain and Indonesia, resulting in the departure of manager Graham Arnold.
 Arnold's replacement, Tony Popovic, began to use young goalkeeper Joe Gauci as his first preference over Ryan, leaving the Socceroos captain on the bench since Popovic's arrival in October 2024.
-Ryan was soon restored to the starting line-up and made a crucial penalty save in his 100th appearance for Australia to help ensure a 2–1 victory over Saudi Arabia and secure the country's spot at the 2026 World Cup finals.
+Ryan was soon restored to the starting line-up and made a crucial penalty save in his 100th appearance for Australia to help ensure a 2–1 victory over Saudi Arabia and secure the country's spot at the 2026 FIFA World Cup.

+On 31 May 2026, Ryan was selected in the 26-man squad for the tournament.
+He replaced Patrick Beach late in extra time ahead of the penalty shootout against Egypt during the Round of 32, which ended in a 4–2 defeat.